Marcantoine4581/findmyplant_V2/README.md

 | react-hook-form  | ^7.44.2 |
 | react-router-dom | ^6.11.2 |

-View the complete list of the backend dependencies in the [package.json](https://github.com/Marcantoine4581/findmyplant_V2/blob/main/frontend/package.json)
+View the complete list of the frontend dependencies in the [package.json](https://github.com/Marcantoine4581/findmyplant_V2/blob/main/frontend/package.json)

 ## ✨ New features
 - Authentication improved with Json Web Token.